The Second Coming of Christ (book): Emergence

 Yogananda left India in 1920 for America and gave his first speech at the Congress of Religious Liberals.
 He stayed in America until his death in 1952.
 During this time he gave more than 150 talks and wrote numerous articles, many about the Christian Gospels.

 Yogananda also announced that he would be giving weekly classes in Boston that would consist of a half-hour exposition of the Bhagavad Gita, a half-hour exposition of the Gospels, followed by a half-hour discourse demonstrating their fundamental unity.
-After establishing a magazine, he began publishing a series of articles on the Gita and another series on the Gospels, which latter even then he called The Second Coming of Christ.
+After establishing a magazine, he began publishing a series of articles on the Gita and another series on the Gospels, which latter he called The Second Coming of Christ.
 Then, during his last four years, he withdrew into seclusion to work on his writings.
 Yogananda wanted them collected and printed in a book, but found that a tremendous amount of editing was needed.
 When he died, he left an extensive body of work—public lectures and classes that had been recorded stenographically by Sri Daya Mata, along with three decades of his original writing.
-The editors, to whom he had conveyed his wishes for this vast volume of material, compiled and integrated it into The Second Coming of Christ.

-Editions

-In 1979 the Amrita Foundation of Dallas, Texas printed a three-volume set of the magazine articles that had been edited.

-2004 Self-Realization Fellowship published a two-volume edition of The Second Coming of Christ, that had been greatly augmented by the addition of much material on the Gospels that had been gathered from many of the Master’s other talks and writings.
-It was compiled and edited by Mrinalini Mata, the past President of SRF.
+Yogananda had conveyed his editing wishes to his direct disciples, including Mrinalini Mata, who was one of the past presidents of SRF.
+She compiled, integrated and edited the vast volume of materials on the Gospels that had been gathered from Yogananda’s talks and writings, including articles on the subject from his magazine, East-West/Inner Culture.

+In 2004 Self-Realization Fellowship published the two-volume set The Second Coming of Christ: The Resurrection of the Christ Within You with more than 1600 pages.